 Once you establish residency in a state, you have the freedom to move anywhere in the country.
 You do not need to worry about losing your residency if you move out of state.
 As a result, you can start over again and be sure that you are making the right investment decision for your future.

-College Station and Bryan have many condominium and townhome options for buyers looking for great locations with minimal upkeep and plenty of amenities.
+There are many options for condos and townhomes for sale in College Station and Bryan.
+These options are excellent for buyers looking for great locations with minimal upkeep and plenty of amenities.
 And it’s not all college and grad students either – condos and townhomes are a great idea for parents and Former Students looking to lock down a secondary residence near the university.

 Making the Case for Condos & Townhomes